Forever Changes: Inspiration

-Rather than base his writings on Los Angeles's burgeoning hippie scene, Lee's material for Forever Changes was drawn from his lifestyle and environment.
-The songs reflected upon grim but blissful themes and Lee's skepticism of the flower power movement.

-Writer Andrew Hultkrans explained Lee's frame of mind at the time: "Arthur Lee was one member of the '60s counterculture who didn't buy flower-power wholesale, who intuitively understood that letting the sunshine in wouldn't instantly vaporize the world's (or his own) dark stuff".
-Love's third studio album also brought about a sense of urgency for Lee.
-With his band in disarray and growing concerns over his own mortality, Lee envisioned Forever Changes as a lament to his memory.
+Lee's material for Forever Changes was drawn from his lifestyle and environment, which contrasted greatly from the typical hippie culture of the time.
+The songs reflected upon dark themes, such as paranoia, the Vietnam War, race issues in the US, societal breakdown, and the negative effects of drug use.
+In his 33⅓ book on the album, Andrew Hultkrans explained Lee's frame of mind at the time: "Arthur Lee was one member of the '60s counterculture who didn't buy flower-power wholesale, who intuitively understood that letting the sunshine in wouldn't instantly vaporize the world's (or his own) dark stuff".
+With the band in disarray, and increasingly concerned over his own mortality, Lee envisioned Forever Changes as a lament to his memory.

+Recording and style

-Having already produced the group's first two albums, Bruce Botnick was enlisted in overseeing the production of the third album along with Lee.
-Botnick, who had just finished working on Buffalo Springfield's Buffalo Springfield Again, invited Neil Young to co-produce the upcoming Love album, but Young, after initially agreeing, excused himself from the project.
-As Botnick recalled "Neil really had the burning desire to go solo and realize his dream without being involved in another band".
-According to the liner notes in the compilation album Love Story, Young was involved in Forever Changes long enough to arrange the track "The Daily Planet".
-Young, however, has denied such involvement.
+Having already engineered the group's first two albums, Bruce Botnick was enlisted to oversee the production of the third album along with Lee.
+Botnick, who had also worked with Buffalo Springfield, invited Neil Young to co-produce the album, but Young, after initially agreeing, excused himself from the project.
+As Botnick recalled, "Neil really had the burning desire to go solo and realize his dream without being involved in another band".
+It was reported that Young arranged the song "The Daily Planet", but he denied any involvement.

-The title of the album came from a story that Lee had heard about a friend-of-a-friend who had broken up with his girlfriend.
-She exclaimed, "You said you would love me forever!" and he replied, "Well, forever changes."
-Lee also noted that since the name of the band was Love, the full title was actually Love Forever Changes.